apache/spark/docs/spark-standalone.md

 You can also pass an option `-c <numCores>` to control the number of cores that spark-shell uses on the cluster.

-# Job Scheduling
+# Resource Scheduling

-The standalone cluster mode currently only supports a simple FIFO scheduler across jobs.
+The standalone cluster mode currently only supports a simple FIFO scheduler across applications.
-However, to allow multiple concurrent jobs, you can control the maximum number of resources each Spark job will acquire.
+However, to allow multiple concurrent users, you can control the maximum number of resources each application will acquire.
-By default, it will acquire *all* the cores in the cluster, which only makes sense if you run just a single job at a time.
+By default, it will acquire *all* cores in the cluster, which only makes sense if you just run one application at a time.
 You can cap the number of cores using `System.setProperty("spark.cores.max", "10")` (for example).
 This value must be set *before* initializing your SparkContext.